-Note: To change the settings for call forwarding, go to Menu→ Tools→ Call forward.
+Note: To change the settings for call forwarding, see "Settings for call forwarding" on p.
+25.

 Send my caller ID

 This system service allows you to set your phone number to be displayed (Yes) or hidden (No) from the person to whom you are calling.
 Or, the value may be set by your service provider when you make a subscription (default).